MS0C54073/AquaAnalys/README.md

         ii.
 The `checkAlerts` function compares the new data point against the `settings.alerts` thresholds.
 If a threshold is breached, a `destructive` toast notification is displayed. iii.
 The new data point is appended to `dataHistory`, and the oldest point is removed to maintain a length of 30. iv.
 The UI automatically re-renders to reflect the new `currentData` and updated `dataHistory`.
-        v.
-The `AnalystCard` triggers the `analyzeWaterQuality` AI flow with the new data.
-The card updates its display with the returned analysis.

 3.  **User Interaction**:
     a. **Start/Stop Button**: Toggles the `isRunning` state, which starts or stops the monitoring loop.